 Most items on the "Medicaid Supply List" are categorized as "routinely purchased items" and would ordinarily be purchased and become the property of the consumer.

-(a) In some instances the department may determine that short term rental would be more appropriate or cost-effective than purchase of an item.
-In these instances, rental of equipment will be approved.
-Approved rental under one prior authorization number shall not exceed six months, unless specified elsewhere in Chapter 5101:3-10 of the Administrative Code.
-Payment for short term rental of equipment will be made at ten per cent per month of the maximum amount allowable for a specific item.
-Use the modifier code RR when billing short-term rental.
+(a) The rental of DME may be approved when it is determined to be more cost-effective than purchase.
+The approved rental period under one prior authorization number shall not exceed six months, unless specified elsewhere in Chapter 5101:3-10 of the Administrative Code.
+Payment for short- term rental will be made at ten per cent per month of the maximum amount allowable .
+Providers should use the modifier RR when billing short-term rental.

-(b) If a prior authorization request is received for a second rental period, the department will make a determination on whether to purchase the item or items in question, and will note the decision to purchase on the prior authorization form.
-When a decision is made to purchase the equipment, all prior rental payments will apply toward the purchase price of the item or items in question, and the provider will receive one final payment for the remainder of the items maximum allowable amount as specified in appendix DD to rule 5101:3-1-60 of the Administrative Code.
-The equipment will then be considered purchased and becomes the property of the consumer.
-The provider will notify the consumer when an item has been purchased on his or her behalf by ODJFS.
+(b) If a prior authorization request is received for a second rental period, the department will make a determination on whether to purchase the item.
+Upon a decision to purchase, all prior rental payments will apply toward the purchase price and the provider will receive one final payment for the remainder of the item's maximum allowable amount as specified in appendix DD to rule 5101:3-1-60 of the Administrative Code.
+The provider will notify the consumer when an item has been purchased on their behalf.

-(c) The combined total reimbursement for rental and subsequent (within ninety days of the end of the rental service) purchase of a DME item, cannot exceed the medicaid maximum fee.
+(c) The reimbursement for items purchased within ninety days of the end of a rental period, inclusive of all rental payments and the remaining purchase price, cannot exceed the medicaid maximum amount.

-(J) For items authorized for rental on a monthly basis, payment will be made through the month in which the consumer becomes ineligible, the item is no longer medically necessary or the maximum amount allowable is reached.
-For items authorized for rental on a daily basis, only those days when the consumer is eligible and the item is medically necessary are billable to the department.
+(J) For items authorized for monthly rental on a monthly basis, payment will be made through the end of the month in which: the consumer becomes ineligible,; the item is no longer medically necessary; or, the maximum amount allowable is reached.
+For items authorized for rental on a daily basis, the items are billiable only those days when the consumer is eligible and the item is medically necessary.

-(K) All medicare-covered services provided to residents of long-term care facilities who are medicare and medicaid eligible must be billed by the supplier directly to medicare.
-When paid by medicare, medicaid payment will be made by the department as a crossover payment directly to the medical supplier.
+(K) Medicare-covered services provided to residents of long-term care facilities who are dually eligible for medicare and medicaid must be billed directly to medicare.
+Following payment by medicare, medicaid payment will be made directly to the provider.

-(L) Reimbursement for back-up equipment for a medically necessary mechanical ventilator may be allowed only when the documentation required in rule 5101:3-10-22 of the Administrative Code is provided.
+(L) Reimbursement for a back-up ventilator may be allowed upon provision of the documentation required in rule 5101:3-10-22 of the Administrative Code.

 Promulgated Under: 119.03